-My design has a lot of connections, and the nets are making my design hard to read.
+6.13.2 My design has a lot of connections, which make my design hard to read.
 What do I do?

 You can disable the display of the nets in the toolbar (Hide Nets).
-This automatically hides all the nets in your design.
+This hides all the nets in your design automatically.